asharma-gh/ZippyFS/README.md

 other branches:
 (branch nozippyfs) -> exciting and more efficient version in development in C++
-(branch master) -> the original, basic file system that allows users to mount amd edit a single zip file
+(branch master) -> the original, basic file system that allows users to mount and edit a single zip file

 How to install
 -----------------